What Is a Nasal Airway Obstruction? Here’s What You Need to Know

 Dr. Azizzadeh closely evaluates his patients, so he can accurately diagnose them.
 He takes an in-depth approach to NAOs, and he ensures that a patient can undergo the proper treatment to correct their nasal obstruction.
 Dr. Azizzadeh also helps his patients maximize the results of an NAO treatment.

-How Long Does It Take to Recover from Nasal Obstruction Surgery?
+How Long Does It Take to Recover from Nasal Airway Obstruction Surgery?

-Dr. Azizzadeh requests follow-up appointments in the weeks following a nasal surgery as well.
+Dr. Azizzadeh requests follow-up appointments in the weeks following an NAO surgery as well.
 These appointments allow Dr. Azizzadeh to track his patient’s progress after surgery.
 They also give the patient an opportunity to share their recovery concerns or questions.

 Explore Nasal Airway Obstruction Treatment Options with Dr. Azizzadeh